(she/her)

 New to Grow

-With over 40 years of experience as a psychotherapist, I aim to help people listen to their inner voice.
-It is important to develop self-knowledge of the path that feels right for you.
-Through the years, I have realized that each of us is different.
-Each of us has a unique biology, neurology, family history, and culture.
-I strive to create a supportive, non-judgmental environment to help clients learn about themselves, find the best way to achieve their goals, and identify.
+With over 40 years of experience as a psychotherapist, I help people listen to their inner voice and develop self-knowledge to find the path that feels right for them.
+I believe each person is unique, with their own biology, neurology, family history, and culture.
+I strive to create a supportive, non-judgmental environment where clients can learn about themselves, find their best path forward, and achieve their goals.

-One of the most critical issues is that clients feel safe and can explore their struggles.
-My strengths are empathy and non-judgment, and working with people to achieve goals.
-Through the years, I have had many great mentors and have learned about issues related to mental health.
-I like to help clients learn about their problems through psychoeducation and also encourage clients to learn about themselves.
+One of the most critical issues is ensuring that clients feel safe enough to explore their struggles.
+My strengths include empathy and a non-judgmental attitude, which help me work effectively with individuals to achieve their goals.
+Over the years, I have benefited from many great mentors and have gained valuable insights into mental health issues.
+I enjoy helping clients understand their problems through psychoeducation, while also encouraging them to learn about themselves and trust their inner wisdom.

 I enjoy working with individuals of all ages, from young children to older adults, addressing a wide range of issues.
 I help clients explore their struggles and work on them in a nonjudgmental manner.
 I am grateful that I have had the chance to work with such a wide variety of situations.
 I enjoy seeing most people in their situations.